 There are different crypto licenses in Switzerland that can be obtained for doing legal business with cryptos.
-Depending on the nature of the project, it can be an exchange license, a banking license or a Fintech license, all of which are given by FINMA (Swiss Financial Market Supervisory Authority).
+Depending on the nature of the project, it can be an exchange license, a banking license, or a Fintech license, all of which are given by the FINMA (Swiss Financial Market Supervisory Authority).
 The license is protecting both the project’s team and customers, contributing to the formation of a safe environment for crypto-related business.

 Regulation of cryptocurrency and blockchain projects is done by FINMA.
 It publishes guidelines for various kinds of crypto projects to help them comply with the existing legislation.
 In 2018, FINMA formed a partnership with SIF (Swiss State Secretariat for International Finance) to elaborate on blockchain projects and offer changes to the existing legislation, embracing innovations even more than nowadays.

 The Anti-Money Laundering Act can be called the crypto law in Switzerland.
 According to it, persons that store or allow transactions with assets are obliged to know their customers.
 These persons report to the Money Laundering Reporting Office if they have any suspicions about these customers, freezing the assets of people who were included in such a report.
-The law regulates activities of the following entities:
+The law regulates the activities of the following entities:

 Crypto regulations in Switzerland are becoming more and more open to blockchain projects.
-In particular, the Canton of Zug is famous for creation of the Crypto Valley Association that tries to make Switzerland the best country for cryptocurrency projects.
-Crypto Valley Association was founded only two years ago, but they already managed to gain support of the government as well as attract dozens of companies to do business under its guidance.
+In particular, the Canton of Zug is famous for the creation of the Crypto Valley Association that tries to make Switzerland the best country for cryptocurrency projects.
+Crypto Valley Association was founded only two years ago, but they already managed to gain the support of the government as well as attract dozens of companies to do business under its guidance.

-Swiss Federal Tax Administration treats cryptocurrencies as assets, which can be legally exchanged and used for various business activities.
+The Swiss Federal Tax Administration treats cryptocurrencies as assets, which can be legally exchanged and used for various business activities.
 Everyone is allowed to work with cryptocurrency in Switzerland, but a crypto license has to be obtained for such purposes.
-Depending on a type of activities with cryptocurrencies, a crypto license can also differ, but FINMA can help to define an appropriate type.
+Depending on the type of activities with cryptocurrencies, a crypto license can also differ, but FINMA can help to define an appropriate type.

 Cryptocurrency projects in Switzerland have nothing to fear as long as they are not attempting to scam people or finance terrorism.
 FINMA is known for acting against fake cryptocurrency providers.
-It already shut down at least four suspicious companies, including the one that was providing E-coins which were stored on the company’s server rather than using blockchain.
+It already shut down at least four suspicious companies, including the one that was providing E-coins that were stored on the company’s server rather than using blockchain.
 Some other companies are still under investigation.

 Profits from professional activity or salaries in cryptocurrency are subjected to cryptocurrency taxes in Switzerland.
 However, the exact taxes in Switzerland for cryptocurrency projects depend on whether a person is self-employed as a professional trader or a private investor, or if we are talking about a legal entity that deals with cryptocurrencies.
 In general, taxes are considered to be favorable for doing business in this country.

-Switzerland is among the most suitable countries for registering cryptocurrency exchange.
+Switzerland is among the most suitable countries for registering cryptocurrency exchanges.
 The Crypto Valley is a place worth considering because of the lowest taxes in comparison to other cantons in this country.
 A license for crypto exchange should be obtained from FINMA.
 The key requirement to get it is that an exchange has to prove compliance with anti-money laundering practices.